Skip to content

 Returns:

-array containing the Matplotlib dates (number of days since 1970)
+Array containing the Matplotlib dates (number of days since the

 Examples: